 Rio+20 inherited the context of Agenda 21.
 The Future We Want was the final document produced as a result of this conference.
 It stresses the development of a green economy to eradicate poverty and enable stable and sustainable development.
 It places equal emphasis on the three dimensions of society, environment and economy in terms of their importance for sustainability, so it looks like a trisection model.
 This report demonstrates the recognition that the three dimensions interact with one another and overlap.
-Because of the effects of human economic activity, the report articulates important revisions of the economy and rethinks the types of products humans consume.
-Besides the reduction of carbon emissions and conservation of water resources, issues that had been raised before, plastic use is formally raised for the first time in this document (The UN Documents 2014).
+Because of the effects of human economic activity, the report articulates important revisions of the reduction of carbon emissions and conservation of water resources, issues that had been raised before, plastic use is formally raised for the first time in this document (The UN Documents 2014).
 It is clear that plastics, as an output of economic activity and a convenient invention of human society, have been proven to cause serious damage to the environment, and this will eventually be passed on to humans.